-Figure 15 - MLE average and SD as as function of WVC number from one week of ASCAT data.
-The NOC correction table is used as well as the MLE normalisation and QC thresholds derived from Figure 11a).
+Figure 18 - MLE distribution as a function of WVC number from one week of ASCAT data. a) The NOC correction table is used as well as the new MLE normalisation and QC thresholds. b) TheVOC correction table is used as well as the corresponding MLE normalisation and QC thresholds.
+The MLE distribution colours change at each solid line which is drawn at every factor of 2 increase or decrease in the distribution.